fredgibbs/fredgibbs.github.io/courses/food-technology-society/index.md

   - Write a review of _Tomatoland_, following the models of our previous book reviews.
 We will discuss the book but not to the same extent as the others.
 Your review however, will be more like a final than a book review in that it must show you analyzing the book in terms of the course (hence the many extra words)

 ### Submission Policies
 - You can resubmit all assignments within one week of getting them back for re-grading.
-You get about the average between the two grades.
+If you got  above a 5 on the original submission, your new grade will replace your old one.
+If you got below a 5, you will get the average.
+If you get a 10 on a resubmission, you will get 1 bonus point.
 This is a safety net, not something you should plan on using.

 - Late work is not accepted unless due to a medical emergency.
 You can submit work per the resubmission policy to avoid getting a 0 for the assignment.